Homely Girl

 "Homely Girl" is a song by American vocal group the Chi-Lites.
-Release in 1974, it reached number five on the UK Singles Chart, number three on the US Hot Soul Singles chart, and number 54 on the US Billboard Hot 100.
+Released in 1973, it reached number five on the UK Singles Chart, number three on the US Hot Soul Singles chart, and number 54 on the US Billboard Hot 100.
 A cover by UB40 also became a hit between 1989 and 1991 in several countries.

 Charts

 UB40 version

 A cover version by UB40, from their ninth studio album, Labour of Love II (1989), was released as a single on November 6, 1989, in the United Kingdom.
 This cover reached the top 10 in the UK, France, the Netherlands, and New Zealand.
 In France, the song was used in a television advertisement for the Lee Cooper jeans.
 David Giles of Music Week deemed "Homely Girl" as "UB40's best for a while", adding: "It's a mark of a truly great band to be able to perform a cover version so convincingly that you end up thinking they've written it themselves".